mdn/content/files/en-us/web/guide/audio_and_video_delivery/live_streaming_web_audio_and_video/index.md

 [GStreamer](https://gstreamer.freedesktop.org/) is an open source cross-platform multimedia framework that allows you to create a variety of media-handling components, including streaming components.
 Through its plugin system, GStreamer provides support for more than a hundred codecs (including MPEG-1, MPEG-2, MPEG-4, H.261, H.263, H.264, RealVideo, MP3, WMV, and FLV.)

-GStreamer plugins such as [souphttpclientsink](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-good-plugins/html/gst-plugins-good-plugins-plugin-soup.html) and [shout2send](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-good/html/gst-plugins-good-plugins-shout2send.html) exist to stream media over HTTP.
-You can also integrate with Python's Twisted framework or use something like [Flumotion](http://www.flumotion.net/features/) (open source streaming software).
+GStreamer plugins such as [souphttpclientsink](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-good-plugins/html/gst-plugins-good-plugins-plugin-soup.html) and [shout2send](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-good/html/gst-plugins-good-plugins-shout2send.html) exist to stream media over HTTP or you can also integrate with Python's Twisted framework.

 For RTMP transfer you can use the [Nginx RTMP Module](https://github.com/arut/nginx-rtmp-module).